 (10) SCU Research Institutes are expected to influence and drive research collaboration and performance by fostering linkages within the University and with external partners (national and international).

-(12) Research Institutes and Research Programs will be approved if it can be demonstrated that a significant proportion of external funding has been awarded to support the underlying resource requirements.
+(12) Research Institutes and Research Centres will be approved if it can be demonstrated that a significant proportion of external funding has been awarded to support the underlying resource requirements.
 The proposed senior members must have the track record to earn research income, supervise Higher Degree Research (HDR) students and disseminate their research outcomes in high quality research outlets.

 (13) Research Institutes are operated within the Research Portfolio under the management of the DVCR.